Andriamanitra/sht-editor/README.md

 * type in the file by pressing letter/number keys
 * erase characters by pressing backspace
 * erase entire line by pressing ctrl+k
+* indent / dedent (with spaces – literal '\t' characters are not supported) using tab/shift+tab
 * save a file with ctrl+s (there's no way to specify a different location than the one initially opened)